SuikaCider/suikacider.github.io/_posts/0 Start Here/2024-02-04-The-Blueprints-of-Sound.md

 ---
-title: The Blueprints of Sound
+title: 0.12 The Blueprints of Sound
-date: 2024-02-04 17:32:SS +/-TTTT
+date: 2024-02-04 17:32:SS +/-0800
-categories: [French Pronunciation, Start Here]
+categories: [French_Pronunciation, Start_Here]
-tags: [French] [Pronunciation] [IPA]     # TAG names should always be lowercase
+tags: [french] [pronunciation] [ipa]     # TAG names should always be lowercase
 ---

-TEST 2
+The Blueprints of Sound